Ohren

 Chamomile Compresses can be applied for earache pain.
 A chamomile tea bag is dipped once into boiled water, removed and placed on a handkerchief, which is then wrung out thoroughly.
 The warm (watch out it's not too hot) compress is placed over the painful ear and secured in place with a folded dry washcloth and a little stocking cap.
 Never secure compresses under or around a small child or infant's neck.

 Onion Compresses may help when the infection is smoldering - when it neither comes out nor is resorbed.
 A few teaspoons of chopped onions are gently sauteed in olive oil until just glassy in appearance.
-They are placed in a handkerchief and rolled, then wrapped behind the ear (again, watch the temperature) and secured in place as above.
+Placed in a handkerchief and rolled, then wrapped behind the ear (again, watch the temperature) and secured in place as above.
 Often the sulfurous element in the onion adds enough warmth to enhance the body's response. (raw onion in slices serves oft >)

 Lemons on the feet will help if the child is excessively congested and uncomfortable; place a wafer thin slice of lemon on the bottoms of the feet; secure carefully with a little gauze, then replace the child's sock back on the foot.
 This will help reduce congestion quickly.
 In this case it is the sour, acidic element of the lemon that draws us down more deeply into the body and helps to dry out the head.